During the last lesson, we talked about God’s existence. In this lesson, we will discuss God’s attributes (i.e. His intrinsic characteristics.)

 - God is infinite – In other words, nothing can limit God.
 If He has limits, the thing that places limits on Him would be greater than Him.
 Clearly, this cannot be.

 - .
 God is one – If He has no limits, other gods cannot exist.
 If other gods exist, some difference between them would exist, and this would involve nonbeing (meaning something within in them is deficient or lacking); the one could not be what or where the other is.
 They would necessarily impose limits on each other, and none would be infinite.

 - God is spirit – He is not material.
 To be material is to have a body.
 Bodies have limits and are subject to change.
 If God were material, one of two conclusions would follow: Either His matter would be everywhere (omnipresent) so that no other matter could exist, or His matter would be limited and would have to move from one place to another.

 - God is eternal – He is not bound by time.
 Time is not greater than God.
 Rather, God is beyond time.
 Also, time marks change.
 So, if God is subject to time, He would be subject to change.

 - God is good/omnibenevolent – Evil is the result of a failed good.
 God cannot be or commit evil because that would mean He is deficient in good.
 Therefore, He is pure good and love.

 - God is knowledge/omniscient – If God needs to learn, then He previously did not know and He would grow in knowledge over time.
 If He had to learn all things, he had a beginning.
-If He had a beginning, something created Him and have an infinite regression problem.
+If He had a beginning, something created Him, and we run into the infinite regression problem.
 He is thus omniscient (all-knowing); He is truth itself.